fricy/Irrigation_controller/README.md

 esphome run irrigation_control.yaml
 ```

-If you need to flash a compiled firmware you can use the [Web flasher](https://web.esphome.io/) or [ESPConnect](https://thelastoutpostworkshop.github.io/ESPConnect/)
+If you need to flash a compiled firmware you can use the [Esphome Web flasher](https://web.esphome.io/) or [ESPConnect](https://thelastoutpostworkshop.github.io/ESPConnect/)

 #### Advanced Configuration